hv0905/hv0905/README.md

 📔 A new-coming college student in SCUT Software Engineering Academy.

 🚀 Knowing a little about both frontend and backend.
-Focusing on C#, Typescript, knowing a little about Java and C
+Focusing on C#, Typescript, C++, knowing a little about Java

 ⌨ A member in [AiursoftWeb](//www.aiursoft.com), an organization focusing on open platform and open communication.